gzwplato/BulkInstallUtility/README.md

 * Managing software versions should be quick and easy, not a full-time job
 * Freeware must be manually installed on Windows to avoid unwanted add-ons
 * The executable version cannot be determined on many software titles
-* Therefore, the filename convention is 'file name 0.0.0.exe' where 0.0.0 is the version, e.g. 1.0.255
+* Therefore, the library filename convention is 'file name 0.0.0.exe' where 0.0.0 is the version, e.g. 1.0.255
 * Read more below under Design Notes

 ## Installation